Essena O'Neill

-Essena O'Neill (born 3 November 1996) is a former internet celebrity from Coolum, Australia, who made national and international headlines when quitting social media in 2015.
+Essena O'Neill (born 3 November 1996) is a former internet celebrity from Coolum Beach, Queensland, Australia, who made national and international headlines when quitting social media in 2015.

 Social media

 In late October 2015, then eighteen-year-old model and vegan advocate Essena O'Neill deleted over 2,000 photos on her Instagram that had over 600,000 followers.
 She renamed the account "Social Media Is Not Real Life" and rewrote captions for old posts.
 She also decided to quit all other social media accounts, including Tumblr and Snapchat.
 After going viral, O'Neill gained more followers on Instagram, peaking at around 1 million followers before deleting it.

 In her book, American Girls: Social Media and the Secret Lives of Teenagers, Nancy Jo Sales writes, "O'Neill did a powerful thing: she'd said what many people were already thinking, or had thought at some point as they posted another selfie or edited picture that made their life seem more perfect and glamorous than it actually was."

 O'Neill said that when she quit social media she had several projects planned, after having performed sponsored posts and received payments from YouTube.